Félix Alberto Beltrán Concepción: Biography

 Beltrán studied in the United States between 1956 and 1962, studying Graphic Design at the School of Visual Arts, painting in the American Art School and lithography at the Pratt Graphic Art Center in New York City.
 He also studied at the New School for Social Research, where he met Adorno, Erich Fromm and Herbert Marcuse, amongst others.

 Beltrán had a long professional experience because he worked on different publications and institutions.
 Between 1953 and 1956 he was a designer for Publicidad McCann Erickson Co.
 After 1959, his work was closely linked to the Cuban revolutionary process as part of the creative departments of various government institutions.
 In those early post-revolutionary years, he created some of his most important political posters and graphic images.
+Félix’s work is methodical and systematic, but it also stands out because he is capable of combining without complexes a colorful optimism coming from his Hispanic culture and the rationality and Modernist intellectuality discovered in New York and in his travels around Europe.

 He was a juror in 1974 of VI Biennale des Arts Graphiques in Czechoslovakia and in 1976 of 6th International Poster Biennale in Zaçheta Gallerand, Warsaw, Poland.
 He also was a professor of Graphic Design in the Instituto Superior de Diseño Industrial (ISDI) (1980–1982), Instituto Superior de Arte (ISA) (1976–1982), in Havana, Cuba; at the Instituto de Estudios Superiores de Tamaulipas and the Universidad Iberoamericana in Mexico.
 From the middle of the 1980s he went into a self-exile and resided in Mexico City.
 In Mexico City, Beltrán developed an important academic and professional career in the field of corporate design.
 In 1988 he founded the Artis Gallery and then the first Latin American International Graphic Design Archive at the Universidad Autónoma Metropolitana where he was also a professor.
 A year later he founded the Codex Gallery of the National Institute of Fine Arts also in Mexico.